8 important factors to consider when starting up a business

 Get in touch with the R&D experts

-Tax Cloud UK is a cutting-edge, effective online portal designed to take the pain out of claiming R&D tax relief.
-Developed by the expert R&D tax team at Myriad Associates, there are separate sections for both businesses and accountants where your own figures can be added to easily see what you could claim.
+Tax Cloud is a cutting-edge, effective online portal designed to take the pain out of claiming R&D tax relief.
+Developed by the expert R&D tax team at Myriad Associates, there are separate sections for both businesses and accountants allowing you to make your own fully-supported claim.

 Tax Cloud are specialists in all aspects of R&D tax relief assistance for UK companies.
 Made up of skilled accountants and tax experts, we have a proven track record in making successful R&D Tax Credit claims so you can rest assured you won’t miss out.
 If you think you may be eligible, contact us today on 0207 118 6045 or use our contact page.
 You could well be surprised at what you can claim.